Lisendra/laravel-local-smtp-blackhole/README.md

       change anything in the deploy flow.
 In the same way you can safely run a rollback doing something only when in `local` environment.

-    > PLEASE open an issue if you see potential problems.
+    > But....
+PLEASE open an issue if you see potential problems.

+9. Start the server

+       node run blackhole

+10. Configurate the mail client to send through the new smtp server

+        host/ip: hostname/ip of machine running this code
+        username: localsmtp
+        password: blackhole
+        port: 2525
+        authmod: normal password, supports but ignores SSL/TLS

 # Collaborating

 I suggest to wait until this package is released in a official minimum working version on composer.

 Anyway, feel free to open a new issue.
 Actually, I do not enforce boring templates, simply open an issue and I'll try to understand you.